tsunami416604/azure-docs.hu-hu/articles/search/search-get-started-postman.md

 ---
-title: 'Gyors útmutató: keresési index létrehozása a Poster-ben REST API-k használatával'
+title: 'Quickstart: Create a search index in Postman using REST APIs'
 titleSuffix: Azure Cognitive Search
-description: Megtudhatja, hogyan hívhatja meg az Azure Cognitive Search REST API-kat a Poster és a mintaadatok és a definíciók használatával.
+description: In this REST API quickstart, learn how to call the Azure Cognitive Search REST APIs using Postman and sample data and definitions.
 author: HeidiSteen
 manager: nitinme
 ms.author: heidist